H4mid2019/synapse_stack/CLOUD_RUN_DEPLOYMENT.md

 Cloud Run gives you separate URLs for each service, but you need one URL that routes requests like nginx does.

+**Important**: The text-extractor service is called internally by the operations service, so it doesn't need to be exposed through the load balancer.
+Only the read, write, and operations services need public routing.

 **Create Load Balancer:**

 1. Go to Google Cloud Console > Network Services > Load Balancing